Reporting (report)

 Modules with tailored reporting configuration may also be indicated on the command line by using the -m/--modules option: mix-models report -m model.transport.

-• A file global.yaml file (in YAML format) contains a description of some of the reporting computations needed for a MESSAGE-GLOBIOM model. prepare_reporter() uses the configuration handlers built into genno (and some extensions specific to message_ix_models) to handle the different sections of the file.
+• A file global.yaml (in YAML format) contains a description of some of the reporting computations needed for a MESSAGE-GLOBIOM model. prepare_reporter() uses the configuration handlers built into genno (and some extensions specific to message_ix_models) to handle the different sections of the file.

 Features